crusepartnership/BuCu/README.md

 # BuCu

 Business Cucumber or Bucu is an automated testing framework which uses Cucumber to run tests written in a high-level (business) language.
 This language is called Gherkin which is then translated by the framework to run tests in Selenium.
-Cucumber is a BDD (Business Driven Development) based management tool.
+Cucumber is a BDD (Business Driven Development) based automated test management tool.

 ---

-## Getting Started
+### Getting Started
 Cucumber framework runs on Java and for this, we've used Eclipse as the IDE.
 Eclipse provides as an array of readily available plugins which gives Cucumber more power and versatility.

 ---

-In the meantime, the framework is only available on Windows OS.
----

 ### Prerequisites

 * Basic to advance knowledge on Java
 * Basic to advance knowledge on Selenium WebDriver

+_In the meantime, BuCu is only available on Windows OS._

 ---

 ### Installing